Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-We prove that no member of the class of strongly-monotone mechanisms can obtain an approximation better than $m$ for the scheduling problem (even for the case of zero/one valuations).
-The idea at the heart of our proof of Theorem~\ref{SMON-bound} is an iterative use of the strong monotonicity property to construct an instance of the problem for which the allocation generated by the mechanisms is very far from optimal.
+Here, too, the inequality is in the other direction if players have costs rather than values.
+We prove that no member of the class of strongly-monotone mechanisms can obtain an approximation better than $n$ for the scheduling problem (even for the case of zero/one valuations).
+The idea at the heart of our proof of Theorem~\ref{SMON-bound} is an iterative use of the strong-monotonicity property to construct an instance of the problem for which the allocation generated by the mechanisms is very far from optimal.